ayanmta/ObsidianNotes/Javascript/Maps in Go language..md

 ## What are maps?

 Maps are a collection of key-value pairs, where each key is associated with a value.
 Maps are also known as dictionaries, hashes, or associative arrays in other languages.
 Maps are useful for storing and retrieving data based on a unique identifier.
-For example, you can use a map to store the phone numbers of your contacts, where the key is the name of the contact and the value is the phone number.

 ## How to create maps?